TYPES AND TREATMENTS FOR HAND BURNS

 - Bone Fusion: used in severe cases after wrist bones have deteriorated.
 This procedure offers relief from pain and swelling, though range of motion in the wrist will be limited.

 Houston hand surgeon Dr. Fiore is board certified by the American Board of Surgery and fellowship trained in hand and microsurgery.
-For more information about hand burns and treatment, or to schedule a consultation, call Cy-Fair Hand and Wrist Surgical Associates at (281) 970-8002.
+For more information about hand burns and treatment, or to schedule a consultation, call Fiore Hand & Wrist Surgical Associates at (281) 970-8002.